voxel-wiki/voxel-wiki.github.io/content/wiki/introduction.md

 Now, you *might* be asking „*What kind of value?*‟, but sadly the answer to that depends *entirely* on what you wish to do with voxels!
 It might be colors, directions, states, 'types', etc. etc.; anything that can be meaningfully arranged in a grid, really.

-Interestingly, the grid in question may have holes, be stretched, have multiple sizes...
-The only real requirement is that every `x,y,z`-coordinate consistently leads to one individual voxel value or an [up/down-sampled](/wiki/rendering/sampling) variant of it.
+Interestingly, the grid in question may have holes, be stretched, have multiple sizes... really, the only requirement is that every `x,y,z`-coordinate consistently leads to an individual voxel or an [up/down-sampled](/wiki/rendering/sampling) variant of it.

+### What is *not* a voxel?

+If, for example, your values are generated in a *two*-dimensional grid and then 'expanded' into a *third* dimension during rendering, you are ***not*** using voxels.
+It's just a plain old [heightmap](https://en.wikipedia.org/wiki/Heightmap) pretending to be voxels.

 ## What are voxels used for?